arijitcodes/microstream-client/README.md

    - Once connected, the **[Hub](https://github.com/arijitcodes/microstream-hub)** keeps track of all connected services, so you don’t need to manually configure connections between services.
 However, you still need to specify the target service and method when sending a request.

 4. **Heartbeat Mechanism**:

    - Services send regular "heartbeats" to the **[Hub](https://github.com/arijitcodes/microstream-hub)** to confirm they’re active.
    - If a service stops sending heartbeats, the **[Hub](https://github.com/arijitcodes/microstream-hub)** removes it from the network.

+5. **Late Response Handling**:
+   - If a request times out, you can optionally allow late responses to be handled via a callback.
+   - This is useful for scenarios where the target service may respond after the timeout period - and the request is for something that can be done in the background or processed later.

 ### ✨ Why Choose MicroStream?